emagiz/emdocs/mds/microlearning/intermediate-active-monitoring-determining-cause-of-error-message.md

 By determining the cause, we mean: Figuring out what it was that was responsible for the generation of an error.

 - The component that raises the error could differ from the component that causes the error
-- Validation errors are in most cases caused by an error within the transformation
+- Validation errors on eMagiz data model level are in most cases caused by an error within the transformation
 - A list of typical errors is available in the documentation portal